 What A and AS levels you can choose will be determined by what is available in your school or college.
 If you want to do a specific higher education course in the future it is a good idea to check which A levels may be needed for that course.

 Most young people take A level courses in school, at a 6th Form College or at a local further education (FE) college.
+It may be possible to combine studying A levels and other qualifications such as a BTEC in some schools and colleges.

 A and AS levels are one of the main routes into higher education, but they can also be useful if you want to go straight into a job or progress to an Advanced, Higher or Degree Apprenticeship.